 You only have to do the first two steps once, and the first four steps can be handled by your front desk, office administrator, or assistant.

 If you’re the care provider, all you have to do is log in, start your video call, and provide healthcare!
-See it in action by booking a demo here.
+See it in action below:

 Other benefits of using RingCentral Video for telehealth services